 - Porch and Parlour (Bondi) – with a focus on fresh, seasonal produce, Porch’s breaky bowls, and brunch selection have become iconic Sydney staples.
-Alongside great coffee, a view of Bondi and the nicest staff you’ll ever meet.
+Similar to the coffee north melbourne offers, the cups of coffee here are spectacular and you get a great view of Bondi and it has the nicest staff you’ll ever meet.

 - Trios – this also overlooks Bondi and has a huge range of healthy (and not so healthy) options.
 The portions are giant whichever you choose!